 SMART takes online safety very seriously both in terms of our pupils and our staff and provides age-appropriate education around safeguarding, including online safety to all pupils and online safety awareness training to all staff.
-Please also refer to School's e-safety Policies and the acceptable user policy for staff.
+Please also refer to Trust's data protection policy and Acceptable use policy for staff and the corresponding policy for students.

 Staff receive relevant training, which includes online safety as per the guidance outlined within the KCSIE 2024.
-Further information can be found in our Online Safety Policy.

-In relation to the filtering of online material our School adheres to the guidance within the KCSIE 2024 and this is reflected within our e-safety policies.
+In relation to the filtering of online material our School adheres to the guidance within the KCSIE 2024 and all services in the Trust are protected by Sophos Firewall services administered by ICT support.